Hand connecting couple puzzle piece.

 6. Insurance applications

-How do inquiries impact my credit score
+How do hard credit inquiries impact my credit score

-Although inquiries remain on your credit report for 2 years, they only impact your FICO credit score for one year.
+Although inquiries remain on your credit report for 2 years, they only impact your FICO score for one year.
 But even more importantly, if you don’t have any inquiries for three to six months, inquiries typically won’t impact your score more than a few points.

-How many points does your credit score go down for an inquiry?
+How many points does your FICO score go down for an hard credit inquiry?

 Do multiple inquiries count as one?